How to get a DUNS number: Everything you need to know

 What’s the difference between a DUNS number and an EIN?

-An EIN is required for any business and allows the IRS to identify your business for tax purposes.
-You’ll also have to use this number when applying for business loans and business credit cards.
+- An EIN is required for any business and allows the IRS to identify your business for tax purposes.
+You’ll also have to use this number when applying for business credit cards or business loans.

-A DUNS number is used to identify your business for the purpose of credit reporting.
-It’s issued by Dun & Bradstreet, so if you want to build a credit history with that credit bureau, you’ll need to apply for a number.
+- A DUNS number is used to identify your business for the purpose of credit reporting.
+It’s issued by a credit bureau, so if you want to build a credit history with them, you’ll need to apply for a number.

 It’s possible to use your EIN to get a business credit card and use that financial product to build business credit.
 Business owners can eventually access plenty of capital if they have an EIN but no DUNS number.
 However, LLCs and other non-sole proprietorships must have EINs for tax and identification purposes.